-Bombay Chutney or Besan Chutney is a curry-like dish made using chickpea flour and spices.
+Bombay Chutney (Besan Chutney) is a curry-like dish made using chickpea flour and spices.
 It is a great side dish for poori, dosa, idli, chapati, or roti.
 Here is how to make it.

 Here are some more South Indian chutney recipes, that can be served with your breakfast – South Indian Coconut Chutney, South Indian Tomato Onion Chutney, Green Coconut Chutney, Red Coconut Chutney, and Andhra Style Peanut Chutney.